 Arthur McGreevy, who had owned the restaurant for 27 years, sold Larison’s Turkey Farm to Site Development Inc. of Cherry Hill.
 The restaurant closed in 2001 and underwent several name changes before permanently closing in 2009.
 Arthur McGreevy died in 2011.

 For now, Larison’s Turkey Farm property is not listed for sale with a specific real estate agency.
-Instead, Global Acquisitions, the entity involved in the project, is undergoing redevelopment planning.
+Instead, Global Acquisitions, the entity involved in the project, is in the redevelopment planning phase.
 Proposals for the site include a mixed-use development featuring a Wawa, daycare, and other facilities.
-Updates on the project are being managed in collaboration with Chester Borough officials.
+Project updates are being managed in collaboration with Chester Borough officials.

-“If you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.”
+“If you went, you can never forget the ‘all you can eat turkey dinner’ that made every day Thanksgiving at Borough’s.”

 Historic Footnote

-In the early 2000s, the site was being shopped around for sale to developers, and a public outcry ensued.
+In the early 2000s, the site was being shopped around to developers for sale, and a public outcry ensued.
 In response, the Borough extended the local Chester Historic District to include the property.
-Also around this time, the NJ Historic Preservation Office (HPO) determined that the Chester Historic District and the Corwin House were eligible for listing in the National Register of Historic Places.
+Also around this time, NJe NJ Historic Preservation Office (HPO) determined that the Chester Historic District and the Corwin House were eligible for listing in the National Register of Historic Places.
 For the Corwin house, the HPO cited its association with two significant periods of local history and the level of integrity it had retained over the years.

 From the Chester Historical Society